straightlab/compgenomics_minicourse/2021_edition/04_mysterySampleID.md

 blastn -query <(head -n 100 basecalled/mysample.fasta.head.fasta) -db BLASTDB -num_threads 4 -subject_besthit -outfmt "6 qseqid sseqid pident length mismatches gapopen evalue bitscore ssciname staxid sskingdom" > blast/mysample_tabulated.output.first50.txt
 ```

-As you can see, blast takes a long time to run, and there is an additionnal complexity which is that it returns more than one hit per read.